elasticpath/docusaurus-snapshot-version/README.md

 Docusaurus has a versioning feature, which is needed for any software project documentation.
 The Elastic Path DevOps team found that the versioning feature, which uses a fallback approach, was not sufficient and decided to implement a snapshot approach instead.

+## Usage

+1. Add this module to your Docusaurus project:

+   - Yarn: `yarn add https://github.com/elasticpath/docusaurus-snapshot-version.git --dev`
+   - Npm: `npm install https://github.com/elasticpath/docusaurus-snapshot-version.git --save-dev`

+   > **Note**: At the moment, this tool is not published to npm registry.
+We can add a git repository as a dependency.

+2. Run the following command to create a new version from "next release" docs.

+    ```sh
+    $ ./node_modules/.bin/docusaurus-snapshot-version create --version <version-number> --siteDir <siteDir> --staticDir <staticDir>
+    ```

+   - `version` - Required.
+The value of the new version to create, such as `1.1.x` or `2.0.0`.

+   - `siteDir` - Optional.
+The absolute or relative path to the `website` directory of the Docusaurus V1 project.
+The default value is `.`.

+   - `staticDir` - Optional.
+The name of the static asset directory to be versioned under the `website/static` directory.
+The option can be repeated multiple times.
+The default value is an empty array.

 ## Concepts

 ### Why was this tool created?